 Some NAS devices run a standard operating system, such as Microsoft Windows, while others run a vendor's proprietary OS.
-IP is the most common data transport protocol, but some midmarket NAS products may support additional protocols, such as:
+IP is the most common data transport protocol, but some midmarket NAS products might support additional protocols, such as the following:

 - Network File System

 - Internetwork Packet Exchange

 - NetBIOS Extended User Interface

 Additionally, high-end NAS devices might support Gigabit Ethernet for even faster data transfer across the network.